Relentless Pursuit Outreach & Recovery Corporation

 SOURCE: Self-reported by organization

 One of the main issues that RPOR has identified is that there is a lack of facilities and beds across the nation for children and adults recovered from sex trafficking.
-Project Safe House intends to provide a safe place to start the restoration process in the Kansas City metro area.
-Project Safe House focuses on the victims who are left to fend for themselves after being taken out of the sex trafficking system or leave voluntary.
-With Project Safe House, RPOR provides a chance for victims, who are normally abandoned after recovery or arrests, to successfully rehabilitate into a healthy lifestyle.
+RPOR intends to provide a safe place to start the restoration process in the Kansas City metro area.
+RPOR focuses on the victims who are brave enough to escape from the sex trafficking system or leave voluntary.
+RPOR provides a chance for victims, who are normally abandoned after recovery or arrests, to successfully rehabilitate into a healthy lifestyle.
 RPOR has found that sex trafficked victims who are released with nowhere to go have ended up back in the sex trafficking system.
 Our organization wants to change this critical factor.
 According to the National Center for Missing and Exploited Children (NCMEC), reports of human trafficking in the U.S. alone increased 846% over five years.

 Our programs